 October 15, 2012 -- An audience of about 60 gathered to see and hear a nonstop tale of a coming-out journey Thursday in the Houston Room of the University Center for the Lesbian, Gay, Bisexual, Transgender Resource Center's production of "Out Comes Butch" in honor of Nation Coming Out Day.

-February 23, 2012 -- The LGBT Resource Center and the LGBT Studies Minor Program at UH hosted the first in a series of lectures Tuesday titled "Religion and the LGBT Person," featuring a panel of religious leaders to discuss how individuals can reconcile their religion with their LGBT identity and continue to develop spiritually.
+February 23, 2012 -- The LGBTQ Resource Center and the LGBTQ Studies Minor Program at UH hosted the first in a series of lectures Tuesday titled "Religion and the LGBTQ Person," featuring a panel of religious leaders to discuss how individuals can reconcile their religion with their LGBTQ identity and continue to develop spiritually.

 July 1, 2011 -- The Lesbian, Gay, Bisexual and Transgender Resource Center ended its inaugural year by taking part in Houston's largest gay pride celebration for the first time.